Seer: Online Context Learning for Fast Synchronous LLM Reinforcement Learning: Evaluation

 \subsection{Improvement Breakdown}

-We present a systematic ablation study to quantify the contribution of each optimization component to Seer's overall performance.
-As an efficient synchronous RL system, Seer's design objectives center on maximizing rollout resource utilization and minimizing tail latency through a synergistic combination of techniques spanning memory management, load balancing, request scheduling, and inference acceleration.
-Table~\ref{tab:improvement_breakdown} demonstrates the cumulative end-to-end speedup obtained by incrementally integrating each major optimization component.
+We present a systematic ablation study to quantify the contribution of each optimization component to \systemname's overall performance.
+Table~\ref{tab:improvement_breakdown} demonstrates the cumulative end-to-end speedup obtained by incrementally integrating each major optimization component, where each set of experiments is executed on the 5th rollout iteration.